tidalvirus/cosmicidle/README.md

 Simple Idle Space Themed Game

 Outline:
-Gather resources
+* Gather resources
-Build ships from resources
+* Build ships from resources
-Gain technologies
+* Gain technologies
-To explore the galaxy/universe
+* To explore the galaxy/universe
-Build empire
+* Build empire

-Resources will be needed for every action.
-Resources will be infinite

 Each planet in the empire will not consume resources after initial cost

 There will be no combat

 Technologies:
-Automators - resources, ships, exploration, empire building Ships - explore, empire building
+* Automators - resources, ships, exploration, empire building
+* Ships - explore, empire building
-Terraforming - empire building
+* Terraforming - empire building

 Goals:
-Get all the resources, explore all the planets/solar systems,
+* Get all the resources, explore all the planets/solar systems,

+Resources:
+* Resources will be needed for every action.
+Resources will be infinite
-Resources will be generic: Metal, Minerals, Energy Energy will be: wood/oil/gas/solar/fission/fusion - but maybe will never be split out like that, and will just be simply 'energy'
+* Resources will be generic: Metal, Minerals, Energy
+* Energy will be: wood/oil/gas/solar/fission/fusion - but maybe will never be split out like that, and will just be simply 'energy'

-Start with metal and mineral resources, manual gathering, to then build an energy creation system.
+* Start with metal and mineral resources, manual gathering, to then build an energy creation system.

 Rough mermaid diagram:
 flowchart TD